 What is the ordinary cause procedure?

 The Ordinary Cause procedure can be used in the sheriff court where the value of the claim is over £5000.
 It is also the procedure used in the sheriff court for a number of other actions for example family actions, including divorce, dissolution of civil partnership, applications for orders relating to children eg. residence and contact.
-The procedure is quite complex and the Scottish Court Service would therefore advise applicants to seek legal advice.
+The procedure is quite complex and the Scottish Courts and Tribunals Service would therefore advise applicants to seek legal advice.

 If you are looking to claim a sum up to the value of £3000, then you would use the small claim procedure.
 You would use the summary cause procedure where you are looking to claim a sum over £3000 up to and including the sum of £5000.